hbux/ElancoRebatesProject/README.md

   // Model ID is the custom trained model for retrieving specific details from an uploaded image.
   "ModelId": "your-custom-trained-model-id"

-}
+  // Blob Storage Key is the access key for the storage account, not an individual container "BlobStorageKey": "your-storage-account-access-key",

+  // Blob Storage Name is the name of the storage account, not an individual container "BlobStorageAccountName": "your-storage-account-name" }
 ````